 Surface Recommendation

 Glossy paint finishes Apply only non-abrasive wax, safe for clear coat paints

 Matte paint finishes Do not apply wax

-Matte finishes Do not apply wax
+Matte finishes

 Do not apply any protectant for vinyl or plastic on the seat.
 These products leave the seat slippery, the driver may have problems to stay stable on the seat when riding.